gerry-wu/visual-ai-hackerthon/README.md

 ## Important Note

-Applitools service currently doesn't support all the applitool eye config setup except for viewport, so to run the visual test in batch, or to take full screen screenshot.
-You'll have to edit the `index.js` file in side of `/node-module/@wdio/applitools-service/build` and manually set the config at the end of the `beforeSession(config)` function, so that it can allow more options in the applitools options in `wdio.conf.js`
+Currently, the applitools service that wdio provides doesn't fully support the applitool eye config setup except for viewport, so to run the visual test in batch, or to take full-screen screenshot.
+You'll have to edit the `index.js` file inside of `/node-modules/@wdio/applitools-service/build` and manually set the config at the end of the `beforeSession(config)` function, so that it can allow more customized configurations using the applitools options in config file (`wdio.visual.conf.js`)

 ```javascript
 beforeSession(config) {